top of page

 Putrid Petri Dishes:

 What are germs?
 Are all germs bad?
 We'll learn more about germs and then using the scientific method, we'll run an experiment together as a group.
-Where is the dirtiest, most putrid, place in your classroom?
+Where is the dirtiest, most putrid, place in your classroom, gym, or library?
 Is it the floor?
 The teacher’s desk?
 Your own dirty hands?
-We will make predictions and swab different areas of the classroom and watch bacteria and fungus grow on petri dishes.
+We will make predictions and swab different areas of the school and watch bacteria and fungus grow on petri dishes.

 Microscopic Mysteries: